drseg/swift-fsm/README.md

 > when(.coin) | then(.unlocked) | unlock
 > ```

-The `|` (pipe) operator binds `when` statements, `then` statements and actions into a discrete transition.
+The `|` (pipe) operator binds `when`, `then` and actions into a discrete transition.
 It feeds the output of the left hand side into the input of the right hand side, as you might expect in a terminal.

 As we are inside a `define` block, we take the `.locked` state as a given.
 We can now list our transitions, with each line representing a single transition.
 In this case, `when` we receive a `.coin` event, we will `then` transition to the `.unlocked` state and call the function `unlock`.